 - Accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC)

 Thousands of New Job Opportunities Every Year

-SEG’s National Career Services Department has developed a worldwide network of thousands of employers, which generates an average of more than 5,000 new job opportunities for SEG graduates each year!
+Cortiva’s National Career Services Department has developed a worldwide network of thousands of employers, which generates an average of more than 5,000 new job opportunities nationwide for Cortiva graduates each year!

 Of course, your success ultimately depends on you.
-The Nevada School of Massage Therapy cannot guarantee employment or salary.
+The Cortiva Institute cannot guarantee employment or salary.
 But our career services assistance starts when you are a student and does not stop even after you graduate.
 From your first job to your last in the industry – whether you need help tomorrow or ten years from now – we’re here to help you succeed.

 - Professional Massage Therapy Program

 Center for Natural Wellness School of Massage Therapy